rimaturus/ros2_can_interface/README.md

-# ROS2 CAN Converter
+# ROS2 CAN interface

-`ros2_can_converter` is a ROS 2 package designed to facilitate seamless communication between ROS 2 topics and Controller Area Network (CAN) messages.
+`ros2_can_interface` is a ROS 2 package designed to facilitate seamless communication between ROS 2 topics and Controller Area Network (CAN) messages.
 It provides two primary nodes:

 1. **ROS2 to CAN Publisher (`ros2can`)**: Subscribes to specified ROS 2 topics, serializes the messages, segments them if necessary, and transmits them over the CAN bus.